On System Operators with Variation Bounding Properties: Proof to Theorem

 \section{Proof to Theorem \ref{thm:k_sc__mat_pena_i}}

 The proof is similar to the proof in \cite[Theorem~2.2(i)]{pena_matrices_1995}.
 The idea is to use the bijection in Lemma \ref{lem:pena_bijection} between the original matrix $X$ and another matrix, $C$, which has to be totally positive for $X$ to be $\sgc{m}$.
 Using our modification for the non-strict case in Proposition~\ref{prop:row_col_initial_minors_tot_pos}, this switches a strict sign requirement to a non-strict sign requirement for some of the minors in $C$ and, hence, $X$.
+In particular, the minors in Lemma \ref{lem:pena_bijection} that are allowed to be non-strict are those with